acoli-repo/AURIS/README.md

 - We remove multi-word expressions from the parser output, e.g., for German clitic determiners (*im*, *am*) are split off from prepositions (hence *in dem*, *von dem*).
 This may result in unnatural language in the token column, but the `# text` line on top should maintain the original forms.
 - There seem to occur infinite loops or blockings in `make update-discourse_pre`, so that these were manually interrupted.
 As a result, the sentence-level content in the files in `ready-for-annotation/` may be incomplete.
-- The Russian discourse marker lexicon is incomplete, pre-annotation for sentence-level annotation is thus sub-standard.
+- Russian sentence-level: Discourse marker lexicon is incomplete, pre-annotation for sentence-level annotation is thus sub-standard.
+- Russian word-level: Extraction of referring expressions not covered by UD Feats, hence form-based; check forms/lemmas against larger corpora
+- French word-level: Quantifiers currently not supported

 ## Source data